- Describe and enforce internal and external reporting procedures.

 Regardless of where you live or where you work, it is unlikely you will ever hear the results of the report.
 Confidentiality laws protect the families’ privacy.
 Also know that it is not uncommon for families to withdraw their child from the program after an allegation of abuse.
 The report may be the last piece of information you have about a child’s situation, but you should feel confident that you and program staff have fulfilled your obligations.
 If the child and the family remain in your program, you and the management team can help the family build strength by enhancing protective factors in the program and community.

 Sometimes staff members worry that they could be sued or punished for making a report.
 This is not the case.
 All mandated reporters are protected by law.
 A family cannot sue a mandated reporter for making a report in good faith.
 Likewise, staff members cannot be retaliated against for making a report in good faith about a suspected incident in your program.

-We live in a small community.
-Will my report ruin the parent’s career?
+Will my report ruin the family member's career?

 When an allegation of child abuse meets criteria for the Department of Defense definition of abuse or neglect, FAP assesses the needs of the child and family and recommends a treatment plan.
 Commanders have sole discretion in determining any administrative or disciplinary action taken against active duty abusers.
 The commander will consider advice from legal counsel and evidence presented by law enforcement before making a decision.
 Although the military prefers to help families and retain service members, in some cases a service member will be separated due to the severity of the abuse, results of military or civilian court proceedings, or the service member's failure to comply with treatment recommendations and orders from command.